pwnish3r/SecuArch/README.md

 **VIRTUAL MACHINE**
 1. **Prerequisite**

-   -If you're running linux, I recommend QEMU/KVM.
+   - If you're running linux, I recommend QEMU/KVM.
 It supports TRIM and has less strange bugs than virtualbox (At least in my case).
 In any case, make sure you have the resources necessary for running a virtual graphical environment.

-   -Enable EFI
+   - Enable EFI

-   -Make sure you have at least 40GB free.
+   - Make sure you have at least 40GB free.
 If you want a more lightweight distro, eliminate some of the packages in the _packages.txt_ file.

+---

-3. **Clone the Repository**
+2. **Clone the Repository**
    ```bash
    pacman -Syy
    pacman-key --init